 8.22 Walking and cycling are sustainable methods of travel, which free up space on public transport and roads and thereby help to address issues relating to capacity and congestion.
 They also help to improve air quality, local amenity and reduce noise nuisance.
-Walking and cycling can also promote the river and canal areas (Blue Ribbon Network) as providing the opportunity for transport and water based recreation areas.
+In accordance with the London Plan, development proposals should take account of TfL's Legible London programme, where possible.